Rutgers logo

 A variety in geographical scales or scales of systemic complexity.
 For example, research which approaches the problem of climate crisis at the level of international collaboration, is one scale; while work which deals with local communities and coastlines is another scale, or institutions and cities.

-Award notifications will be emailed by the end of May.
+Award notifications will be emailed in early April.

 The Research Council operates on a small yearly budget, and no-cost extensions are granted rarely, and for exigent reasons only.
 No-cost extensions will not be granted to faculty whose project has not commenced within the original award term; applicants who have not been able to begin their project can resubmit their project in the next application cycle, though funding is not guaranteed.
 Apply for NCE by filling out the request form.